evkx/evkx.github.io/content/models/neta/_index.nb.md

 ---
 title: Neta elektriske modeller
 linktitle: "Neta"
-description: "Hello, this is Bing.
-Neta is a Chinese electric vehicle (EV) brand that was founded in 2014 by Hozon Auto, a company based in Zhejiang province.
+description: "Neta is a Chinese electric vehicle (EV) brand that was founded in 2014 by Hozon Auto, a company based in Zhejiang province.
 Neta produces affordable and smart EVs that target the lower end of the market, such as the Neta N01, Neta U, Neta V, and Neta S models.
 Neta also has a sports car model, the Neta GT, that aims to create a higher-end image for the brand.        "
 weight: 30
 ---
 <!-- markdownlint-disable MD033 -->